studio-shark/Life-Architect-2/README.md

 # Life Architect 2

-**Gamify your goals, build your ideal self.**
+**Gamify your goals.**

 ---

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Kotlin Version](https://img.shields.io/badge/Kotlin-2.0.21-blue.svg)](https://kotlinlang.org) [![Jetpack Compose](https://img.shields.io/badge/Jetpack%20Compose-BOM%202026-blue)](https://developer.android.com/jetpack/compose)

 **Life Architect 2** is a native Android application designed to transform personal development into an engaging and rewarding journey.
-By applying principles of gamification, the app helps users define their goals, break them down into actionable tasks (or "quests"), and track their progress through a system of experience points (XP), levels, and ranks.
-It serves as a powerful tool for anyone looking to build habits, learn new skills, and systematically construct a better life.
+By applying principles of gamification, the app helps users define their goals, break them down into actionable tasks, and track their progress through a system of experience points (XP), levels, and data.
+It serves as an efficient tool for anyone looking to build habits, learn new skills, and systematically construct a better life.

-This repository contains the complete source code for the application, written in 100% Kotlin and built with modern Android development practices.

 ---